SR2000/Getting-and-Cleaning-Data/README.md

 * To read the table into R, the following steps were taken-
 * temp1<-read.table("dataMeanStd.txt", sep=" ")
 * Click on spreadsheet icon next to the file in the Global environment section and the data frame will show up in the window above the console

+##ACKNOWLEDGEMENTS
+The data set used in the study was made possible by the following publication-
+* [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012